sagemathinc/cocalc_tutorial/course_management/course_management.md

 ![Feedback](./assets/feedback.png)

-Once you've finished marking and commenting on the student's notebook, you can enter a grade via the **.project** file.
+Once you've finished marking and commenting on the student's notebook, you can enter a grade via the **.course** file.
 Click on the **Enter Grade** button to open up the grade entry text box and enter the grade.
 This can be a number or any other string that makes sense for your course.